 - The titles of the Holy Spirit

-- The baptism in the Holy Spirit.
+- The baptism in the Holy Spirit

-- Understand the principles of financial planning.
+- To understand the principles of financial planning

-- Instruments of wealth creation.
+- To identify instruments of wealth creation

-- Starting and succeeding in business.
+- To understand how to start and succeed in business.

 Aim:This course will establish the framework for participants to manage their personal lives.
 You will be challenged to take a holistic approach to life and learn how to employ strategies for physical, spiritual and emotional well-being.
 Course content: